Is the AIP diet the one thing you are missing from finally taking control of your autoimmune disease?

-Most people if they follow the outline listed above AND get tested for food sensitivities (listed below) will notice significant improvement in their symptoms.
+Most people if they follow the outline listed above AND get tested for food sensitivities (listed below) will notice a significant improvement in their symptoms.

 #2.
 Get tested for food sensitivities & for gluten antibodies

 Another step I often see missed by patients is the testing for food sensitivities.

 Undiagnosed or missed food sensitivities can promote chronic low-grade inflammation in the GI tract which can increase permeability leading to leaky gut and increasing your risk of developing autoimmunity through molecular mimicry.